omar-diab/DL-Project-One/README.md

 # Regularization Ablation Study (CIFAR-10)

-This part of the project focuses on analyzing the effect of different regularization methods on an overfitting MLP baseline trained on CIFAR-10.
+This branch focuses on the regularization part of the project: analyzing how different regularization techniques affect an overfitting MLP baseline trained on CIFAR-10.

-Rather than presenting a standalone project, this branch represents the portion of the overall work dedicated to **regularization analysis under controlled experimental settings**.
+The main objective is to compare several regularization methods under a controlled setup, so that their effect on overfitting and generalization can be observed clearly and fairly.

 ## Scope of This Branch

-The purpose of this branch is to isolate and compare several regularization techniques while keeping all other training conditions fixed.
-The goal is not to redesign the full pipeline, but to study how different regularization families affect overfitting and generalization within the shared project framework.

-In this context, this branch is responsible for:
+This branch is specifically responsible for the regularization analysis.
+Its role is to keep the training pipeline fixed and isolate the effect of different regularization strategies.

+Within this scope, the branch:
-- constructing an intentionally overfitting baseline,
+- constructs an intentionally overfitting baseline,
-- applying selected regularization methods,
+- applies selected regularization methods,
-- comparing their impact under identical settings,
+- compares them under identical settings,
-- reporting their effect on training, validation, and test performance.
+- evaluates their impact on training, validation, and test performance.

 ## Controlled Experimental Setup